Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit4.md

 Open science helps researchers -- especially those in the beginning stages of their careers -- in many ways:

-  - **Increased visibility** for them and their research *detail?*
-  - **More citations** (introduce dialogue *You're going to put in dialogue?*); for example, authors who publish openly may receive early coverage in the media
+  - **Increased visibility** for them and their research; for example, authors who publish openly may receive early coverage in the media
   - **Enhanced networks** chances to make connections, exchange, and collaborate.
 Greater opportunity for advancement.
-  - **Greater employability** Reproducibility is also valued in contexts outside of the academic world, such as in industry and government: early-career applicants stand out if they have experience in reproducible practices
+  - **Greater employability** both at universities and outside of the academic world, such as in industry and government: early-career applicants stand out if they have experience in reproducible practices
-  - **Unique funding and publishing opportunities** compliance with the requirements that many funders and journals now have for open practices in studies
+  - **Unique funding and publishing opportunities**, as many funders and journals now require that researchers make their data public and participate in other Open practices

 ### Example: Exposure of Honours Work

-*Didn't convert to dialogue, but did shift the narrative a bit.*

 Sammie is doing their honours thesis in biology at UBCO.
 They're using a popular online tool for sharing research inputs and outputs, [OSF](https://osf.io), to help manage their project.

 Sammie recently presented about their work at a local conference.
-Sammie's poster focused on high level outcomes, but provided a link to the full working project on OSF for those who were more interested in the nitty gritty of Sammie's work.
+Their poster focused on high level outcomes, but provided a link to the full working project on OSF for those who were more interested in the nitty gritty of the work.

 In the following months, Sammie started to notice that more and more people were visiting their OSF page.
 Some people were even downloading portions of Sammie's work.